jakerr/wasm-bug-repro/README.md

 [Rust-Lang issue 46367](https://github.com/rust-lang/rust/issues/46367)

 requires:
-  * Browserify `npm install -g browserify`
   * rust-nightly

 My rustc is:
 `rustc 1.24.0-nightly (73bca2b9f 2017-11-28)`

 It simply builds a main.rs with empty main.
+When built with --release, WebAssembly instantiation succeeds (as you can see in the console by the Instance being printed).
-When built with --release instantiation succeeds.
-When built with debug configuration, instantiation fails in the browser with:
+When built with debug configuration, instantiation fails in the browser printing the following to the console:

 ```
 bundle.js:10 Creating WASM module failed RuntimeError: memory access out of bounds